VanOvermeire/charger-alert/README.md

 - some inconsistencies in approaches (use of traits, generics, hiding or exposing of info), partly caused by me experimenting with approaches
 - error handling incomplete: mapping to our own types, but not doing anything with the underlying errors, which would make debugging issues harder
+- some copying of string etc. that could perhaps be avoided?

 ## Remarks